Critical Illness Insurance

 Lastly, keep in mind you may incur additional expenses:

 - Health care (hospital room, drug costs, etc.)

 These are some of the expenses that can give you an idea of how much coverage you may need.
 This is only the first step.
 A thorough needs analysis will help calculate this.

-You can add a return-of-premium benefit to your critical illness insurance policy.
-If you don’t experience a serious illness after, as early as 10 years, you can choose to get some or all of your money back.
+You can add a return-of-premium benefit to your Critical illness insurance policy.
+If you don’t experience a serious illness after your chosen time period, which can be as early as 10 years, you can choose to get some or all of your money back.
 If you choose this option your policy expires when you take your refund.

-Depending on your situation you may need only critical illness or disability insurance but there are many times when you need both to fully protect yourself.
-Critical illness and disability insurance work together to help reduce the impact of disability or serious illness.
+Depending on your situation you may need only Critical illness or Disability insurance, but there are many times when you need both to fully protect yourself.
+Critical illness and Disability insurance work differently – but together – to help reduce the financial impact of a disability or serious illness.

-If you found the information on this page useful, please give it a quick “like” or share it with someone else that may find it helpful:
+If you found the information on this page useful, please give it a quick “like” or share it with someone else who may find it helpful: